Monotone Lagrangian Floer theory in smooth divisor complements: I: RGW Compactification of the Moduli Space of Disks and Strips in

 We finally explain an alternative way to specify the level function.
-This alternative approach will be useful in the next two subsections. \begin{defn} A binary relation $\le$ on a set $A$ defines a {\it quasi partial order} if the following properties hold: \begin{enumerate} \item $a \le b$ and $b \le c$ imply $a \le c$. \item $a \le a$. \end{enumerate} A {\it quasi order} on $A$ is a quasi partial order such that for any two elements $a,b\in A$, at least one of the relations $a \le b$ or $b \le a$ holds.
+This alternative approach shall be useful in \cite{part2:kura,part3:FH}.
+See \cite[Lemma 4.3]{T} for a related notion. \begin{definition} A binary relation $\le$ on a set $A$ defines a {\it quasi partial order} if the following properties hold: \begin{enumerate} \item $a \le b$ and $b \le c$ imply $a \le c$. \item $a \le a$. \end{enumerate} A {\it quasi order} on $A$ is a quasi partial order such that for any two elements $a,b\in A$, at least one of the relations $a \le b$ or $b \le a$ holds.
+For a quasi partial order, we write $a < b$ if $a \le b$ but not $b \le a$.

 Let $\le$, $\le'$ be two quasi partial orders on $A$.
-We write $a < b$ if $a \le b$ but not $b \le a$.
-We say that $\le'$ is {\it finer} than $\le$ if the following holds. \begin{enumerate} \item[(*)] If $a < b$ then $a <' b$. \end{enumerate} The similar notion is defined for quasi orders in an obvious way. \end{defn}
+We say that $\le'$ is {\it finer} than $\le$ if the following holds. \begin{enumerate} \item[(*)] If $a < b$ then $a <' b$. \end{enumerate} The similar notion is defined for quasi orders in an obvious way. \end{definition}

 Let $\mathcal T_0 = (T,\alpha,m)$ be an object, which has the properties of Definition \ref{defn315} except (6) and (9).
 In particular, $\mathcal T_0$ is equipped with the decomposition of the set of vertices as in part (1) of Definition \ref{defn315}, the choice of the root and the enumeration of outside vertices as in part (3) of Definition \ref{defn315}.